Advertiser Disclosure

 Not having a trip planned doesn’t mean you shouldn’t take time off — there are plenty of other ways to utilize this time.

-“Personal time can come in many forms, including spending time with loved ones,” said Dr. Wanda Gravett, academic program coordinator for Walden University’s MS in Human Resource Management program.
+“Personal time can come in many forms, including spending time with loved ones,” said Dr. Wanda Gravett, academic program coordinator for Walden University’s Human Resource Management program.
 “For those who are driven to be productive, volunteering or cleaning up the house could be good ways to utilize PTO.”

 Get More Time Off: